apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Daniel Ricciardo tops Bahrain Grand Prix first practice**
+**Box Office: ‘Dune 2’ Dashes to Early $7.6M Overseas**

-You can read more about it [here](https://www.bbc.com/sport/formula1/68436910).
+You can read more about it [here](http://www.hollywoodreporter.com/movies/movie-news/dune-part-two-box-office-overseas-1235839638/).

 ## Requirements
 - Python 3.8